dimkr/nss-tls/README.md

 ## Performance

 DNS over HTTPS is much slower than DNS.
-Therefore, every nss-tls instances maintains an internal cache of lookup results.
+Therefore, each nss-tls instance maintains an internal cache of lookup results.

 However, one may wish to use a system-wide cache; nscd(8) can do that.